Northstarbom/Northstarbom/README.md

-- 🌱 I’m currently learning Quantum coding
+- 🌱 Quantum coding
-- 💞️ I’m looking to collaborate on Metaverse development
+- 💞️ We are looking to collaborate on Metaverse development

 - 🪙 Protocol Redluna Cion Metavers currency
 <!---